MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-mobile-plan.md

 If you decide Operator Connect Mobile is the right solution for your organization, after reading this article, see [Configure Operator Connect Mobile](operator-connect-mobile-configure.md).

-For a list of operators participating in the Microsoft Operator Connect Mobile program and the countries or regions where their service is available, see [Microsoft 365 Operator Connect Mobile](https://cloudpartners.transform.microsoft.com/practices/microsoft-365-for-operators/connect-mobile).

 ## Benefits

-With Operator Connect Mobile, if your existing operator is a participant in the Operator Connect Mobile program, they can manage the service for bringing PSTN calling to Teams.
-The Operator Connect Mobile program provides the following benefits:
+If your existing operator is a participant in the Operator Connect Mobile program, they can manage the service for bringing PSTN calling to Teams.
+The Operator Connect Mobile program provides the following benefits for your organization:

 - **Users have one business-provided number for mobile, desk, and Microsoft Teams**.
 Users can work flexibly and securely from any location, device, or network.